tearust/t-rust/obsidian/_gitbook-dev-docs/020_tutorial/065_Retweet_Task/067_retweet_sample_actor/README.md

+In this step, we will only focus on the changes related to the secure oracle.
+Other general changes follow the same logic we explained before, and will be ignored in this article.

 In sample actor, the handler of complete_task will first send a `send_custom_txn` to the state machine with param `complete_task`.
 This tells the state machine to prepare a secured oracle task.

 ```